Nblh Reaches 1-Day Trading Volume of $13,873.64 (NBLH)

-Nblh (NBLH) traded flat against the US dollar during the 1 day period ending at 12:00 PM ET on April 9th.
-In the last week, Nblh has traded flat against the US dollar.
-One Nblh token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Nblh has a market capitalization of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last day.
+Nblh (NBLH) traded flat against the US dollar during the 1-day period ending at 10:00 AM ET on April 13th.
+Over the last seven days, Nblh has traded flat against the US dollar.
+One Nblh token can currently be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Nblh has a market cap of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.